ldilley/UOX3/README.md

 			- Enter at a command prompt: `sudo pkg install git` -- Installs git
 		- **macOS**
 			- Git is part of the XCode command line tool install
+		- **Windows**
+			- Git is part of the Visual Studio Development Environment
 2) Checking out the code
 	- Graphical using Github Desktop
 		- Run GitHub Desktop and click **File->Clone Repository** from the menu.